jvoisin/snuffleupagus/doc/source/config.rst

 =============

-Since PHP *ini-like* configuration model isn't flexible enough, Snuffleupagus is using its own format, in the file specified by the directive ``sp.configuration_file`` (in your ``php.ini`` file), like ``sp.configuration_file=/etc/php/conf.d/snuffleupagus.ini``.
+Since PHP *ini-like* configuration model isn't flexible enough, Snuffleupagus is using its own format in the file specified by the directive ``sp.configuration_file`` (in your ``php.ini`` file), like ``sp.configuration_file=/etc/php/conf.d/snuffleupagus.ini``.

-Options are chainable by using dots (``.``), and string parameters **must** be quoted, while booleans and integers aren't.
+Options are chainable by using dots (``.``) and string parameters **must** be quoted, while booleans and integers aren't.

 Comments are prefixed either with ``#``, or ``;``.

-Some rules applies in a specific ``function`` (context), on a specific ``variable`` (data), like ``disable_functions``, others can only be enabled/disabled, like ``harden_random``.
+Some rules apply in a specific ``function`` (context) on a specific ``variable`` (data), like ``disable_functions``.
+Others can only be enabled/disabled, like ``harden_random``.

 .. warning::

-  Careful, a wrongly configured Snuffleupagus might break your website.
+  If you configure Snuffleupagus incorrectly, you could break your website.
-  It's up to you to understand its :doc:`features <features>`, read the present documentation about how to configure them, evaluate your threat model, and write your configuration file accordingly.
+  It's up to you to understand the :doc:`features <features>`, read the present documentation about how to configure them, evaluate your threat model and write your configuration file accordingly.

-Most of the features can be used in ``simulation`` mode by appending the ``.simulation()`` option to them (eg. ``sp.readonly_exec.simulation()enable();``) to see if they might break your website.
+Most of the features can be used in ``simulation`` mode by appending the ``.simulation()`` option to them (eg. ``sp.readonly_exec.simulation()enable();``) to see whether or not they could break your website.
 The simulation mode won't block the request, but will write a warning in the log.

-The rules are evaluated in the order that they are written, and the **first** one to match will terminate the evaluation (except for rules in simulation mode).
+The rules are evaluated in the order that they are written, the **first** one to match will terminate the evaluation (except for rules in simulation mode).

 Bugclass-killer features